-2. EPRA adjusted net assets and adjusted diluted net assets per share include the bond exchange de-recognition adjustment of £314m.
-3. Our NIY and Topped-up NIY relate to the Combined Portfolio, excluding properties in the development programme that have not yet reached practical completion, and are calculated by our external valuer.
+EPRA adjusted net assets and adjusted diluted net assets per share include the bond exchange de-recognition adjustment of £314m.
+Our NIY and Topped-up NIY relate to the Combined Portfolio, excluding properties in the development programme that have not yet reached practical completion, and are calculated by our external valuer.
 EPRA NIY and EPRA Topped-up NIY calculations are consistent with ours, but exclude all developments.
-4. Our measure reflects voids in our like-for-like portfolio only.
+Our measure reflects voids in our like-for-like portfolio only.
 The EPRA measure reflects voids in the Combined Portfolio excluding only the development programme.
-5. The EPRA cost ratio is calculated based on gross rental income after rents payable, whereas our measure is based on gross rental income before rents payable.
-We do not calculate a cost ratio and the first office of the cost of the cost ratio is calculated.

-excluding direct vacancy costs as we do not consider this to be helpful.
+The EPRA cost ratio is calculated based on gross rental income after rents payable, whereas our measure is based on gross rental income before rents payable.
+We do not calculate a cost ratio excluding direct vacancy costs as we do not consider this to be helpful.